Skip to main content

 const handleResponse = async (response) => {

-// HTTP 206 means partial content (depth limit reached) — not an error
+// HTTP 206 means partial content (depth limit or queue overflow) — not a failure

 if (response.status === 206) {